smith478/utilities/audio_transcription/README.md

 ├── model_downloader.py        # Utility to download and cache the model ├── audio_transcriber.py       # Core transcription functionality
 ├── streamlit_app.py           # Web interface
-├── Dockerfile.cpu             # Docker configuration for M1 MacBook
-├── Dockerfile.gpu             # Docker configuration for Linux with GPU
+├── Dockerfile                 # Docker configuration
 ├── requirements.txt           # Python dependencies
-├── docker-compose.yml         # Docker configuration with volume mounts
+├── build.sh                   # Script to build the Docker image
-├── download_model.sh          # Script to download model to host
+├── run.sh                     # Script to run the container
-└── run.sh                     # Script to run the appropriate container
+└── download_model.sh          # Script to download model inside container
 ```

 ## How the Caching Works

-1. The `download_model.sh` script downloads the model to your host's `~/.cache/huggingface` directory
-2. The docker-compose.yml mounts this directory to `/root/.cache/huggingface` in the container
+1. The ~/.cache/huggingface directory on your host is mounted to /root/.cache/huggingface in the container
-3. The application looks for the model in this cache directory first before downloading
+2. When you download the model inside the container, it's stored in the shared cache
+3. Any other containers can use the same cache to avoid re-downloading
+4. Your host applications can also use the same cached models

 ## Important Notes

-- The M1 version uses CPU/MPS mode, which will be slower but still functional
-- The Linux version with 3090Ti uses CUDA for maximum performance
+- GPU acceleration works automatically if NVIDIA drivers and Docker GPU support are properly configured
 - The model is about 10GB in size, so ensure you have enough disk space
-- If you update to a newer version of the model, you may need to clear the cache
+- All changes to files in the mounted directory are reflected on your host system